-The following table demonstrates the sensitivity to a reasonable possible change in interest rates, with all other variables held constant, of the Branch's statement of comprehensive income.
+The following table demonstrates the sensitivity to a reasonable possible change in interest rates, with all other variables held constant, of the Branch's statement of profit or loss and comprehensive income.
 There is no material impact on the Branch's equity.

-The sensitivity of the statement of comprehensive income is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held at 31 December 2021.
+The sensitivity of the statement of profit or loss and comprehensive income is the effect of the assumed changes in interest rates on the net interest income for one year, based on the floating rate non-trading financial assets and financial liabilities held at 31 December 2022.

-2021 2020 Currency Change in basis points Sensitivity of net interest income AED Change in basis points Sensitivity of net interest income AED UAE dirhams and US Dollars UAE dirhams and US Dollars +100 -100 968,689 (968,689) +100 -100 6,854,068 (6,854,068)
+2022 2021 Currency Change in basis points Sensitivity of net interest income AED Change in basis points Sensitivity of net interest income AED UAE dirhams and US Dollars +100 903,834 +100 968,689 UAE dirhams and US Dollars -100 (903,834) -100 (968,689)